telerik/xaml-docs/controls/radrichtextbox/import-export/features-data-providers.md

 In the previous example, the document's __LayoutMode__ property is changed.
-However you can apply any number of modifications to the document.
+However, you can apply any number of modifications to the document.

 ## Binding the DataProvider to Dynamic Data